Pool Barrier Construction

 For glass barriers you’ll also need to consider other relevant areas of the Building Code.

-• not have any gaps larger than 100mm, and
+- not have any gaps larger than 100mm in or under, including pet doors

 All measurements must be taken at 90 degrees from ground level.